near/NEPs/neps/nep-519-yield-execution.md

 /// improves the devX of specifying a portion of the remaining gas for executing
 /// the method instead of specifying a precise amount.
 ///
-/// `register_id`: is used to identify the register that will be used by the
+/// `register_id`: is used to identify the register that will be filled
-/// protocol to return unique token referring to this yielded execution to the
+/// with a unique resumption token.
+This token is used with
-/// contract.
-The contract will have to pass this value when it calls
+/// `promise_yield_resume` to resolve the continuation receipt set up by this
-/// `promise_yield_resume`.
+/// function.
 ///
 /// Return value: u64: Similar to the
 /// [promise_create](https://github.com/near/nearcore/blob/a908de36ab6f75eb130447a5788007e26d05f93e/runtime/near-vm-runner/src/logic/logic.rs#L1281)